exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 ## How it Fits in the Big Picture

 The following diagram shows how this project is used within the SLC CI/CD pipeline.
-The auto-generated GitHub workflows call the CLI commands of this project to construct build matrices or to trigger the single build steps.
+The auto-generated GitHub workflows call the CLI commands of this project to obtain build matrices or to trigger individual build steps.

 ![SLC CI](./img/slc_ci.png)